Aligning Your Safety Data Sheets (SDSs) to the Globally Harmonized System (GHS)

 Since GHS has been adopted, all manufacturers have had to reevaluate and update their SDSs to comply with GHS standards.
 While the changes to GHS were challenging, the new unified format has made it easier to understand basic hazards of a product by the use of pictograms and has improved overall hazardous communication within the workplace.

-To comply with GHS standards, SDSs must now include 16 different sections:
+To comply with GHS standards, SDSs must now include the following 16 sections:

 Identification